 Bear Stearns observed that for estimated calendar year 2001 results, the implied multiples of Enterprise Value to estimated EBITDA of Viacom was 18.3x as of October 24, 2000 as compared to the harmonic mean of 11.6x for generally comparable companies.
 Bear Stearns noted that Viacom had relatively higher expected growth prospects and a different business mix than the companies to which it was being compared.
-Bear Stearns also noted that none of the generally comparable companies is identical to Viacom and that, accordingly, any analysis of generally comparable companies necessarily involved complex consideration and judgments concerning differences in financial and operating characteristics and other factors that would necessarily affect the relative trading value of Viacom versus the companies to which Viacom was being compared.
+Bear Stearns also noted that, accordingly, any analysis of generally comparable companies necessarily involved complex consideration and judgments concerning differences in financial and operating characteristics and other factors that would necessarily affect the relative trading value of Viacom versus the companies to which Viacom was being compared.